 - 4.1.
 The following way forward has been agreed with the Environment Agency. - 4.2.
-The Environment Agency intend to obtain the BESL model and intend to have it updated by the end of 2021.
-They will run the model to effectively produce an equivalent to the SFRA level 1 information. - 4.3.
-The current SFRA for Norfolk and Waveney provides updated SFRA information for the parts of the Broads not covered by the BESL model.
+The current SFRA for Norfolk and for the former Waveney area, now East Suffolk provides updated SFRA information for the parts of the Broads not covered by the BESL model.
 In Norfolk, for the parts of the Broads covered by the BESL area, a precautionary approach is taken whereby the high risk flood zone (Flood Zone 3) is classed wholly as 'indicative Flood Zone 3b functional floodplain'.
 This means that applications within this area will require a site-specific flood risk assessment to confirm the nature of the flood risk to the site and ensure that only appropriate development is considered.
-The Waveney SFRA adopts a similar approach, with the Report section making clear that Flood Zone 3 should be considered as Flood Zone 3b where there is not detailed modelling available.

-5. Summary and Conclusions
+The Waveney (now East Suffolk) SFRA adopts a similar approach, with the Report section making clear that Flood Zone 3 should be considered as Flood Zone 3b where there is not detailed modelling available. - 5.
+Broadland Futures Initiative - 5.1.
+The Environment Agency are currently updating the Broadland Environmental Services Limited (BESL) modelling as part of the Broadland Futures Initiative (BFI).
+The information required to inform the SFRA will be produced as part of this project.
+It is intended that this work will be completed sometime after 2021.
+Once the model has been updated the Environment Agency will supply the relevant outputs to the Broads Authority and other affected planning authorities so the SFRA and its mapping can be updated. - 6.
+Summary and Conclusions